Philoctetes (Sophocles play)

 Philoctetes (Φιλοκτήτης, Philoktētēs; English pronunciation: /ˌfɪləkˈtiːtiːz/, stressed on the third syllable, -tet-) is a play by Sophocles (Aeschylus and Euripides also each wrote a Philoctetes but theirs have not survived).
 The play was written during the Peloponnesian War.
 It is one of the seven extant tragedies by Sophocles.
 It was first performed at the City Dionysia in 409 BC, where it won first prize.
-The story takes place during the Trojan War (after the majority of the events of the Iliad, but before the Trojan Horse).
-It describes the attempt by Neoptolemus and Odysseus to bring the disabled Philoctetes, the master archer, back to Troy from the island of Lemnos.
+The story takes place during the last year of the Trojan War (after the majority of the events of the Iliad).
+It describes the attempt by Neoptolemus, son of Achilles, and Odysseus, king of Ithaca, to bring the disabled Philoctetes, the master archer, from the island of Lemnos to Troy in the hopes that he and his bow might help end the Trojan War.

 Background

 When Heracles was near his death, he wished to be burned on a funeral pyre while still alive.
-In the play Philoctetes, Sophocles references the myth in which no one but Philoctetes would light Heracles' funeral pyre, and in return for this favor Heracles gave Philoctetes his bow (seen in later texts, such as Ovid's Metamorphoses).
+In the play Philoctetes, Sophocles references the myth in which no one but Philoctetes would light Heracles' funeral pyre and, in return for this favor, Heracles gave Philoctetes his bow (seen in later texts, such as Ovid's Metamorphoses).
 Philoctetes left with the Greeks to participate in the Trojan War, but was bitten on the foot by a snake while walking on Chryse, a sacred ground.
 The bite caused him constant agony, and emitted a horrible smell.
-For this reason he was left by Odysseus and the Atreidai (sons of Atreus) on the desert island Lemnos.
+For this reason he was left by Odysseus and the Atreidai (sons of Atreus) on the desert island Lemnos as they were traveling from the Greek mainland to Troy.

-Ten years pass, and the Greeks capture the Trojan seer Helenus, son of Priam.
+Nine years pass, and the Greeks capture the Trojan seer Helenus, son of Priam.
 He foretells that they will need the master archer Philoctetes and the bow of Heracles to win the war.
-Odysseus sails back to Lemnos with Neoptolemus (son of Achilles) to get Philoctetes.
+Odysseus sails back to Lemnos with Neoptolemus to get Philoctetes.
 The task is not easy, as Philoctetes bitterly hates Odysseus and the Greeks for leaving him there.